dotnet/csharplang/proposals/function-pointers.md

     '(' funcptr_type ')' ;

 calling_convention =
+    'cdecl' |
     'managed' |
-    'unmanaged' |
-    'cdecl' |
-    'winapi' |
-    'fastcall' |
     'stdcall' |
+    'thiscall' |
-    'thiscall' ;
+    'unmanaged' ;
 ```

-The `unmanaged` calling convention represents the default calling convention for native code on the current platform.
+The `unmanaged` calling convention represents the default calling convention for native code on the current platform, and is encoded as winapi.

 When there is a nested function pointer, a function pointer which has or returns a function pointer, parens can be
 optionally used to disambiguate the signature.
 Though they are not required and the resulting types are equivalent.